 EF4 Framework gives a wide range of settings that will help you to configure template fast and easy.
-Let's take a closer look on them.
+Let's take a closer look at them.

-The template parameters are located in the back-end of template:
+The template parameters are located in the back-end of the template:

 Extensions -> Template Manager -> [template_name]

-Logo – choose an image to upload as logo for your site.
+Logo – choose an image to upload as a logo for your site.

-Leave empty or click on cross button if you do not want to display logo or you want to display a logo text only.
+Leave empty or click on the cross button if you do not want to display a logo or you want to display a logo text only.

-Logo text - enter a logo text as alternative to a logo image.
+Logo text - enter a logo text as an alternative to a logo image.

-Logo text will be displayed only when you have not chosen any image to display as logo.
+Logo text will be displayed only when you have not chosen an image to display as a logo.

 Site description – enter a site description.